About Me

 With an uncertain economy and the media telling us daily about how tough times are, your job of raising much needed funds has become more difficult.
 Who are you going to rely on to raise those funds when your gala occurs?

-The National Auctioneers Association has designated 108 individuals in North America as Benefit Auction Specialists (BAS).
+Over a decade ago I earned the Benefit Auction Specialists (BAS) designation from the National Auctioneers Association.
 Only 108 for the entire North American continent.
 These men and women have proven their expertise with fund raising events.
 I was one of the first 40.
 You and your committee spend countless hours planning your event, creating a timetable and agenda, finding fabulous, exciting items and securing guests.

 Doug Sorrell